Signs you might multitask and tips to drive performance as a software developer

 - Easily influenced or distracted by factors irrelevant to the task currently handling

 - Missing out significant emotional cues important in bonding with others

 - Socially and emotionally unhealthy, especially young multitaskers

 Women and young people are often stereotyped to outperform men and elders in multitasking, respectively.

 However, a CNN report shows much evidence indicating equally-low performances among both male and female multitaskers.
 Another piece of research reported by Devora Zack (2015) also points to similar harmful consequences multitasking has across the age spectrum – from elementary school to seniors.

 As a result, multitasking does more harm than good – no matter gender and age.

 Reproduced from Gráinne Logue 2016

-When we believe that we are doing two tasks at the same time, we just simply switch back and forth continually between tasks at breakneck speed, according to Stanford University’s neuroscientist Eyal Ophir.
+When we believe that we are doing two tasks at the same time, we just simply switch back and forth continuously between tasks at breakneck speed, according to Stanford University’s neuroscientist Eyal Ophir.
 Multitasking forces our brain to constantly stop, regroup information, recall information, and rewire for new thinking.
-It depletes brain bandwidth, takes brain cells, costs the brain some time to run the whole process, and causes continual brain fatigue.
+It depletes brain bandwidth, costs the brain some time to run the whole process, and causes continual brain fatigue.

 “Multitasking blocks the flow of information into short-term memory.
 Data that doesn’t make it into short-term memory cannot be transferred into long-term memory for recall.”